Envirometrix/PredictiveSoilMapping/01-Introduction.md

     Instagram and/or Flickr.
 In theory, even a single photograph of a soil profile could be used to (automatically?) identify soil types, even extract analytical soil properties.
-Although it is very likely that prediction by using photographs only would be fairly imprecise, such data could potentially help fill large gaps for areas where there are simply no soil observations.
+Although it is very likely that prediction by using photographs-only would be fairly imprecise, such data could potentially help fill large gaps for areas where there are simply no soil observations.

 ### Field observations of soil properties {#field-observations}

-Perhaps the most significant, certainly the most reliable, inputs to soil mapping are the *field observations* (usually at point locations) of descriptive and analytical soil properties [@SSDS1993; @Schoeneberger1998].
+Perhaps the most significant, but certainly the most reliable, inputs to soil mapping are the *field observations* (usually at point locations) of descriptive and analytical soil properties [@SSDS1993; @Schoeneberger1998].
 This is the *hard data* or *ground